hmrc/upscan-initiate/README.md

     "url" : "https://bucketName.s3.eu-west-2.amazonaws.com?1235676",
     "uploadDetails": {
         "uploadTimestamp": "2018-04-24T09:30:00Z",
-        "checksum": 12735612735217635
+        "checksum": "396f101dd52e8b2ace0dcf5ed09b1d1f030e608938510ce46e7a5c7a4e775100"
     }
 }
 ```

+Note the block entitled `uploadDetails`, see the Confluence page 'Upscan & Non-Repudiation Service' in the Platform Services space usage of this information:

+- `uploadTimestamp` - The timestamp of the file upload
+- `checksum` - The SHA256 hash of the uploaded file

+#### Failure

+The list of failure reasons is as follows:

+- `QUARANTINED` - the file has failed virus scanning
+- `REJECTED` - the file is not of an allowed file type
-If a virus has been detected in the file, or if there is any other problem with the file, the following JSON is
+- `UNKNOWN` - there is some other problem with the file

-sent to the callback URL:
+These reasons form one of the following JSON responses sent to the callback URL:

 ```
 {